nmaier/mkvtoolnix/README.Windows.txt

   ./winbuild/setup_cross_compilation_env.sh

-If everything works fine you'll end up with a compiled mkvtoolnix source tree.
-Log files of everything can be found in INSTALL_DIR/logs.
+If everything works fine you'll end up with a configured mkvtoolnix source tree.
+You just have to run 'make' afterwards.
+Log files of everything can be found in $INSTALL_DIR/logs.

 2.3.
 Manual installation